of time saved on data input processes

-Through the recent development of UiPath software robots, the office of Bilfinger Industrial Services in the Netherlands fulfils an important part of its long-term commitment to the digital transformation of the company's processes, not only at a client servicing level but also within its timing registration of own employees and sub-contractors and invoicing operations.
+Through the recent development of UiPath software robots, the office of Bilfinger Industrial Services in the Netherlands fulfills an important part of its long-term commitment to the digital transformation of the company's processes, not only at a client servicing level but also within its timing registration of own employees and subcontractors, and invoicing operations.

-The digital transformation of processes has, for a number of years, been an essential part of the company’s strategy of continuous innovation and development, and in July 2020 they took the first step towards process automation.
-After a successful pilot project built using the UiPath RPA software platform, with the support and expertise of leading RPA implementation partner Ciphix, Bilfinger now has 5 robots that help drive quality and efficiencies across the company’s Order to Cash processes.
+The digital transformation of processes has, for many years, been an essential part of the company’s strategy of continuous innovation and development, and in July 2020 they took the first step towards process automation.
+After a successful pilot project built using the UiPath RPA software platform, with the support and expertise of leading RPA implementation partner Ciphix, Bilfinger now has five robots that help drive quality and efficiencies across the company’s Order to Cash processes.
 Bilfinger hopes to double this number by the end of 2021.

 We were traditionally quite a conservative business.
 The digital transformation of the project administration began in 2016 and in the management of Order to Cash lifecycles for our clients - we worked hard to standardize and digitize processes with the intention to become a more or less paperless operation.

-In July 2020 therefore, they entered in a close business partnership with leading RPA implementation specialist Ciphix, a UiPath Diamond Partner.
-Headquartered in Rotterdam, Ciphix prides itself in "helping organizations unlock human potential through smarter business process automation" and leading its clients along the 'Digital Workforce Journey' through the leveraging of the best of today’s RPA and Machine Learning technologies.
+In July 2020, therefore, they entered into a close business partnership with leading RPA implementation specialist Ciphix, a UiPath Diamond Partner.
+Headquartered in Rotterdam, Ciphix prides itself in "helping organizations unlock human potential through smarter business process automation" and leading its clients along the 'Digital Workforce Journey' through the leveraging of the best of today’s RPA and machine learning technologies.

-Ciphix have a well-defined three step process to help their partners and clients successfully navigate their RPA journey—start small, scale up and then expand.
-Working closely with Arjen Janssen and his colleague Marian Stuij, Ciphix created a Proof of Concept (PoC) to demonstrate the potential of RPA to the Bilfinger management board.
-This PoC was built around the process of invoicing one of Bilfinger’s client in the petrochemical industry.
+Ciphix has a well-defined three step process to help their partners and clients successfully navigate their RPA journey—start small, scale up and then expand.
+Working closely with Arjen Janssen and his colleague Marian Stuij, Ciphix created a proof of concept (PoC) to demonstrate the potential of RPA to the Bilfinger management board.
+This PoC was built around the process of invoicing one of Bilfinger’s clients in the petrochemical industry.

-Typically, with self-billing clients, the department has to enter data and contract specifications themselves into the client system in order to be able to generate a supplier credit invoice or ERS.
+Typically, with self-billing clients, the department has to enter data and contract specifications into the client system to be able to generate a supplier credit invoice or ERS.
 ERS—Evaluated Receipt Settlement is the process of settling goods receipt automatically.
-The Vendor Invoices are posted automatically (without actually receiving from the vendor) in the system.
+Vendor invoices are posted automatically (without receiving them from the vendor) in the system.
 This process can take one admin department employee up to 15 minutes per work order, when done manually.

-The reason this process was chosen as the Proof of Concept was because of the highly repetitive, time-consuming activities of the Project Administration.
-Although Bilfinger already had the data, for example the measurements of scaffolding, digitized and readily available on their own system, the client’s system did not allow them to create a client interface to upload that data and so the department had employees spending 5 to 6 hours a day manually entering digital data into the client's system.
-With the department processing an average of 150 work orders a week, automating the task therefore promised to deliver the business up to 70% saving in terms of man hours.
+The reason this process was chosen as the PoC was because of the highly repetitive, time-consuming activities of the Project Administration.
+Although Bilfinger already had the data, for example the measurements of scaffolding, digitized and readily available on their own system, the client’s system didn't allow them to create a client interface to upload that data and so the department had employees spending 5 to 6 hours a day manually entering digital data into the client's system.
+With the department processing an average of 150 work orders a week, automating the task therefore promised to deliver the business up to 70% savings regarding labor hours.
 And that was only one part of the Order to Cash process that had to be done for the client.

 But it was never about just achieving time savings.
 Our primary focus was on quality so we needed to be able to show that we could reach our KPIs by increasing data input quality through shortening lead times and reducing error margins in the Order to Cash process using RPA.

-This first UiPath robot, built in just 4 weeks by the combined Bilfinger and Ciphix team and given the name Chappie, rapidly showed its worth and management were convinced of the way forward.
+This first UiPath robot, built in just four weeks by the combined Bilfinger and Ciphix team and given the name Chappie, rapidly showed its worth and management were convinced of the way forward.
 Thus began the upscaling of the RPA deployment within the company.
-Driven by the Project Administration department in collaboration with IT and Innovation, the objective is not only to scale up the automation to include more and more processes relating to one specific client, but also to build on and leverage already existing and repeatable robotic components to automate processes with other clients faster and more efficiently.
+Driven by the Project Administration department in collaboration with IT and Innovation, the objective isn't only to scale up the automation to include more and more processes on one specific client—but to also build on and leverage already existing and repeatable robotic components to automate processes with other clients faster and more efficiently.

 Ciphix and Bilfinger are now working closely in ‘sprints’ and continuously developing new RPA robots.
 Bilfinger keeps track of a process backlog by identifying processes suitable for RPA within their organization, and then our team organizes process deep dive sessions, which in turn allows us to design and create a robotic process solution, and then develop and deploy the robot, usually in around 4 weeks.

-There are currently 5 robots running across the department.
-Some are dedicated to processes relating to one specific client, whereas others to common processes that are applicable across more customers.
-For example, a RPA robot was developed to manage the time registration process, calculating and making adjustments to the hours spent on a scaffolding project.
-Having standardized and automated the process with one client, Arjen’s team was able to have the virtual assistant perform the same task on the time registration data for other client projects.
+There are currently five robots running across the department.
+Some are dedicated to processes on one specific client, whereas others to common processes that are applicable across more customers.
+For example, an RPA robot was developed to manage the time registration process, calculating and making adjustments to the hours spent on a scaffolding project.
+Having standardized and automated the process with one client, Arjen’s team could have the virtual assistant perform the same task on the time registration data for other client projects.

-The result is a reduction in workloads for staff in the Project Administration Department which not only has led to greater job satisfaction, but also has given back time to employees so they have been able to evolve professionally from merely administering projects to actually controlling processes and driving continuous improvements.
-Staff who before had time to manage just 1 client can now manage 2 or 3, and with zero errors.
+The result cuts back in workloads for staff in the Project Administration Department, which not only has led to greater job satisfaction, but also has given back time to employees so they've been able to evolve professionally from merely administering projects to controlling processes and driving continuous improvements.
+Staff who before had time to manage just one client can now manage two or three, and with zero errors.

 The software robots have been enthusiastically received by staff, with one colleague being particularly pleased and saying ‘I would like to get my own robot or virtual assistant'.
 They recognize that being freed from dealing with processes manually gives them time to add value to the company, and as they are responsible for the input into their robot, they can control their own processes and increase the quality, with the robot flagging up any errors that might occur.

-Involving staff in the automation process has been key to ensuring good acceptance on their part.
+Involving staff in the automation process has been key to making sure good acceptance on their part.
 Marijn explains how whenever Ciphix are about to go live with a new robot, they organize a ‘user acceptance test’ with as many of the stakeholders in the process as possible.
-This ensures that even the more skeptical of employees can ask questions and see for themselves the added value of the robot for the process and for their department.
+This guarantees that even the most skeptical of employees can ask questions and see for themselves the added value of the robot for the process and for their department.

 “Giving each robot its own name and face, such as Max (after the Dutch F1 driver) and Billy (from ‘Billing’ and ‘Bilfinger’) helps personalize the integration process, as people can participate in choosing the name.
 It’s an important part of getting employees to accept the virtual assistance and to come on board,” he adds.

-In the third quarter of the year, to mark the first 12 months since the project began, the team will conduct what Ciphix calls an ‘X-Ray’ to identify and analyse the RPA potential across the organization.
+In the third quarter of the year, to mark the first 12 months since the project began, the team will conduct what Ciphix calls an ‘X-Ray’ to identify and analyze RPA potential across the organization.
 This helps to create a plan of action on how the expansion phase can best be accomplished.
-It’s likely that this will involve the creation of a Centre of Excellence in the Netherlands, primarily to allow Ciphix to train Bilfinger employees, through the UiPath Academy and their own support services, to become RPA developers themselves.
+This will involve the creation of a center of excellence in the Netherlands, primarily to allow Ciphix to train Bilfinger employees, through the UiPath Academy and their own support services, to become RPA developers themselves.